-CHATTANOOGA, TN. – As the alarming number of hate groups and hate crimes continues to surge nationwide, the American Diversity Report has announced the publication of an informative and insightful new book for citizens, educators, civic leaders and civil rights advocates: When Hate Groups March Down Main Street: Engaging a Community Response.
+The alarming number of extremist groups that led to this insurrection will continue to surge nationwide.
+The American Diversity Report is a resource to counteract this hate and reminds the public of the informative and insightful book for citizens, educators, civic leaders and civil rights advocates: When Hate Groups March Down Main Street: Engaging a Community Response.

 The 257-page book, published by Roman & Littlefield (R&L), is co-authored by two nationally-recognized experts on cultural diversity, equal opportunity, social justice, civil and human rights: Deborah J. Levine and Marc Brenman.

 “When Hate Groups March Down Main Street is a comprehensive, authoritative resource guide for communities, organizations, and individuals who are concerned and intimidated by the resurgence of neo-Nazi and extreme right-wing groups in the United States,” says R&L.